SadikhovEmin/CS202/README.md

 Finds most popular product in all websites.

 #### Query 2
-Finds the biggest bargain data for each product and website
+Finds the biggest bargain data for each product and website.

 #### Query 3
-Finds products that are not listed in any of the websites
+Finds products that are not listed in any of the websites.

 #### Available Functions :